xando/django-rocket-engine/docs/installation.rst

 ______________

 Install `Django <https://docs.djangoproject.com>`_ framework.
-There are many ways of doing that (suggested one is to use `virtualenv
+There are many ways of doing that (suggestion is to use `virtualenv
 <http://readthedocs.org/docs/virtualenv/en/latest/>`_ along with
 `virtualenvwrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_
 and `pip <http://readthedocs.org/docs/pip/en/latest/>`_)